wkantaros/triswap/README.md

 ## About

-As the NFT space grow, the mechanisms with whcih they transact must also evolve.
-Over the last year, we have seen an emerging class of "fungible" nfts, such as edition nfts, nft-gated DAOs + communities, in-game items, floors of popular collections, and 1155s.
-With insufficient liquidity in the market for most NFTs to ever be traded, AMMs are necessary to improve the quality of the ecosystem.
+Over the last year, we have seen an emerging class of "fungible" nfts: 1 of many editions, in-game items, token gated DAOs + events, floors of popular collections, and 1155s, to name a few.
+While order books allow for exchanges to happen, liquidity is sparce and equilibrium prices are difficult to find.
+As the NFT space grows, the mechanisms with which they transact must also evolve.

-This is a first step at doing that, by provides proof-of-concept base functionality for AMM style trading of any combination of ERC20, ERC721, and ERC1155 pairs.
+This is a first step at doing that, and provides base functionality for a proof-of-concept AMM offering any combination of ERC20, ERC721, and ERC1155 pairs.

 ## Fungibility requirements + mechanism

-Currently, ERC721s of the same contract, and ERC1155s of the same contract and ID are considered "fungible".
+Currently, ERC721s within the same collection, and ERC1155s within the same collection and ID are considered "fungible".
 It is up to the LPer to determine if his/her 721 possesses any additional rarity traits that might discourage this type of trading.
-Upon swaps, an arbitrary batch of 721s from the collection is distributed to the user.
+During swaps, an arbitrary batch of 721s from the collection is distributed to the user.
 It is worth noting that only 1155s with IDs < 2^88 are currently supported.
-While potentially a concern, this ensures that all PoolToken data can be stored in a singular storage slot.
+While potentially limiting, this ensures that all PoolToken data can be stored in a singular storage slot.

 ## Acknowledgements

-Obviously heavily inspired by [Uniswap V2](https://github.com/Uniswap/v2-core)
+1) Obviously heavily inspired by [Uniswap V2](https://github.com/Uniswap/v2-core)

-Small techincal decisions also based off of [Seaport](https://github.com/ProjectOpenSea/seaport) and [Sudoswap](https://github.com/sudoswap/lssvm), leading players in advancing the NFT trading space
+2) Small techincal decisions also based off of [Seaport](https://github.com/ProjectOpenSea/seaport) and [Sudoswap](https://github.com/sudoswap/lssvm), leading players in advancing the NFT trading space

 ## Next steps + future changes

-This is very preliminary first implementation, and there are additional steps needed to ensure proper functionality
+This is a very preliminary first implementation, and there are additional steps needed to ensure proper functionality

 First, NFT-NFT swaps are currently "possible" but there is very little reason